Nandakumar Puspanathan

 GSR – Pennzoil Racing Team and proceeded to dominate the Malaysian Rally Championship at every round while extending their lead in the 2 wheel drive category.

 Nandakumar completed the 2008 Malaysian rally Championship as the 2 wheel drive champion but without resources or career progression options, he shifted his focus to automotive engineering.

 Nandakumar is also an automotive engineer, trained by Lotus Engineering as a chassis development engineer and test driver.
-His potent combination of driving and engineering ability has since helped him advance a career in vehicle dynamics in the automotive and motorsport industry.
+His combination of driving and engineering ability has since helped him advance a career in vehicle dynamics in the automotive and motorsport industry.